uberwach/leveling-up-jupyter/README.md

 Do install the extensions to the Jupyter notebook use the command `conda install -c conda-forge jupyter_contrib_nbextensions`.
 [Here](http://jupyter-contrib-nbextensions.readthedocs.io/en/latest/nbextensions.html) is information regarding the provided extensions.

-Once you restart the Jupyter notebook server you will find a exten
+Once you restart the Jupyter notebook server you will find a extensions view on the notebooks starting page.
+Here you can select single extensions and read their documentations.
+It is recommended to turn off the version requirement.
+Note that, however, some of the pre-`5.0` extensions are obsolete.

 ### Some words regarding the work flow in industrial applications